QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 typically possess bounded rationality, goal-oriented behavior, and variable internal states.
 These features enable ABM to effectively simulate individual behaviors and overall dynamics in complex systems.

-// === ABM modeling process and technical implementation

-// Agents: Autonomous individuals with specific attributes and behavioral rules
-// Environment: The context in which agents operate
-// Interaction Rules: Governing agent-to-agent and agent-environment interactions

 The ABM models contains three main components: agents, environment, and interaction rules.